ForEvolve/forevolve.github.io/_posts/en/2021-01-05-book-an-atypical-asp-net-core-5-design-patterns-guide-content.md

 proficiency-level: Intermediate
 ---

-You may be wondering what's **An Atypical ASP.NET Core 5 Design Patterns Guide** is all about?
+Are you wondering what's **An Atypical ASP.NET Core 5 Design Patterns Guide** is all about?
-Well, here I'll list as much information as I can, from the highlights, to the journey, passing by the list of patterns, architectural styles, and other stuff that are covered in the book.
+Here I'll list as much information as possible, from the highlights to the journey, passing by the list of patterns, architectural styles, and other stuff covered in the book.

 <!--more-->